shawnleftwich/documentation/factors/webhook.md

 # Invoice Webhook

-When a carrier invoice is approved, processed, or marked as an exception we can POST a JSON payload to an endpoint that you provide us.
+When a invoice is approved we can POST a JSON payload to an endpoint that you provide us.
 If you would like us to authenticate the endpoint you should add a token to the URL you provide us and verify that is correct.

 Each of the payloads will have an event "type" that will allow you to choose which payloads you want to use and ignore the rest.

 * [Approved Payload](#approved-payload)